-Costing $65 per month, this plan gives you access to everything the Pro plan offers.
-In addition, you get up to 2000 scheduled posts per channel per month, complete planning and scheduling along with team management features.
+Costing $12 per month, this plan gives you access to everything the Pro plan offers.
+In addition, you get up to 2000 scheduled posts per channel per month, complete planning and scheduling, and team management features.

 The Business plan is for larger corporations and provides access to 25 social channels with 2,000 scheduled posts per channel.
-It lets you include up to 6 users and gives access to the complete Buffer toolset.
-It comes at $99 per month.
+It lets you include up to 6 users and gives the complete Buffer toolset access.
+It comes at $120 per month.

 In case you want to get a feel for each tool, you can opt for the free trials.
 Here Hootsuite takes the upper hand with a 30-day trial period, while Buffer offers a 14-day free trial.

 Winner: Hootsuite And Buffer